History of Seychelles: French settlement and rule

-The Quincy era
+Quincy era

 In 1790, as a result of the French Revolution, the settlers formed a Colonial Assembly and decided they would run their colony themselves, according to their own constitution.
 Land in Seychelles should only go to the children of existing colonists, who should dispose of the colony's produce as they chose, not as Mauritius dictated.
 They deemed the abolition of slavery impossible because they believed that without free labour, the colony could not survive.

 Jean-Baptiste Queau de Quincy (1748–1827) took command of the colony in 1794.
 A wily man, he used skill and expediency to steer Seychelles through the years of war ahead.
 Seychelles acted as a haven for French corsairs (pirates carrying lettres de marque entitling them to prey legally on enemy shipping).
 Quincy hoped this might go unnoticed, but in 1794 a squadron of three British ships arrived led by the frigate "Orpheus" commanded by Henry Newcome.
 Quinssy proposed that having no means to oppose the enemy, the colony should surrender.
 Terms of capitulation were drawn up and the next day Seychelles was surrendered to Britain.

 The British made no effort to take over the Seychelles; it was considered a waste of resources.
 The settlers decided that unless they were sent a garrison, they could not be expected to defend the French flag.
 Therefore, they would remain neutral, supplying all comers.
 The strategy worked.
 The colony flourished.
 Quincy's favourable terms of capitulation were renewed seven times during the visits of British ships.

 On 11 July 1801, the French frigate Chiffonne arrived with a cargo of French prisoners sent into exile by Napoleon.
 Then HMS Sybille arrived.
 Quincy had to try to defend the Chiffonne, but after a brief battle, the Chiffonne was taken.
 Captain Adam of the Sybille wanted to know why Quincy had interfered, in contravention of his capitulation terms.
 Quincy managed to talk his way out of the difficulty, and even persuaded Adam to agree to Seychelles' vessels flying a flag bearing the words "Seychelles Capitulation", allowing them to pass through the British blockade of Mauritius unmolested.

 15 September 1801 was the date of a memorable sea battle just off the settlement.
 The British ship Victor was seriously disabled by damage to her rigging, but she was able to manoeuvre broadside to the French vessel La Flêche and rake her with incessant fire.
 La Flêche began to sink.
 Rather than surrender her, her captain ran her aground, torching her before abandoning ship.
 The opposing commanders met ashore afterwards, the Englishman warmly congratulating his French counterpart on his courage and skill during the battle.

 The British tightened the blockade on the French Indian Ocean colonies.
 Réunion surrendered, followed in December 1810 by Mauritius.
 In April 1811, Captain Beaver arrived in Seychelles on the Nisus to announce the preferential terms of Quincy's capitulation should stand, but Seychelles must recognise the terms of the Mauritian surrender.
 Beaver left behind a Royal Marine, Lieutenant Bartholomew Sullivan, to monitor the Seychelles situation.